MontySteele/Relax-Inc-Takehome-Challenge/README.md

 | Adopted users  | Unadopted users |
 | -------------  | -------------   |
 | ![Adopted user source breakdown.](graphs/engaged_user_source.png?raw=true "Adopted user source breakdown")  | ![Unadopted user source breakdown.](graphs/unengaged_user_source.png?raw=true "Unadopted user source breakdown")   |

+### Final thoughts

+I think that the principal approach to this project should be to find a predictive model which is easily explainable and investigate its feature importances, but the exact model could be any number of approaches.
+I attempted a Random Forest model first and received a sufficiently high accuracy to contininue on.
+I also performed a Principal Component Analysis which produced similar feature results.
+One could try various boosting methods as well.

+Given that the single strongest predictor of user adoption was the time of account creation, I think that further investigation should dig into various marketing approaches and look at their success rate over time or if the company's marketing approach has changed over time.
+The data gives fields for whether the users are receiving marketing emails but not enough specific data to try to identify what kinds of marketing emails are being sent or their content; this data would be useful to look for spikes in user adoption.